Ben4code/angular-weather-app/README.md

 ## Features

 This project comes with all the standard Angular 16 dependencies out of the box.
-It is a monolith application currently deployed and hosted on [Firebase](https://firebase.google.com/).
+It is a monolith application currently [deployed](pocketweather.vercel.app) and hosted on [Vercel](https://Vercel.com/).
 It was also developed from scratch using modern web application best practices like:
  1. Debouncing of high traffic search API calls.
  2. Loading state to ensure app initialises correctly.
  3. Persistence of last searched city on Local Storage in-browser application memory.